stephen-webb/log4cxx_10_to_11/README.md

   LOG4CXX_INFO(m_log, "Alternate message);
 ```

-To be able to compile your systems with both 0.10 and 0.11 for a
+To be able to compile your systems with both 0.10 and 0.11 (e.g. for a
-transitional period (i.e. to avoid a 'big bang' switch over) use
+transitional period or to avoid a 'big bang' switch over) use
 --both_10_and_11.
 It will change the above example to:

 ```c++